The Advantest Group's Guidelines of Action for Biodiversity

 Advantest's biotope provides a venue in which Advantest employees can learn about the importance of protecting the global environment; the biotope is also used as a means of fostering communication with local residents.

 * Biotope: "Biotope" is an English loanword deriving from the German word "biotope" (life) and "topos" (place).

 Hold Nature Observation Events in the Biotope

 Since 2005, Advantest has been holding nature observation events for elementary schools located near its sites, using the biotope as a venue for communicating with surrounding communities.
 Participants in these events learn what kinds of plants and animals live in the biotope by conducting a search.
-They also fish for crayfish to reduce the number of introduced species such as American crayfish, which encourages them to consider the importance of biodiversity.
-Every year, about 150 children and teachers/guardians from three neighboring schools take part in our nature observation event.
-We plan to continue this activity, making it a centerpiece of cooperation with the community.
+They also fish for crayfish to reduce the number of non-native species such as American crayfish, which encourages them to consider the importance of biodiversity.
+Every year, about 150 children and teachers/guardians from two neighboring elementary schools take part in our nature observation event.
+We plan to continue this activity, making it a centerpiece of cooperation with the community

 Conservation Activity to Protect Japanese Red Pine Trees at the Advantest Laboratories

 Within the grounds of the Advantest Laboratories Ltd. facility (in Sendai City, Japan), there are approximately 80 naturally-growing Japanese red pine trees, which are about 100 years old and grow to a height of around 30 meters.